Spinal Tumors - Spinal Tumors - MSD Manual Consumer Version

 Other treatments, such as chemotherapy, may be used depending on the type of cancer.

 Recovery generally depends on how quickly treatment begins and how much damage was done.
 Removal of meningiomas, neurofibromas, and some other primary spinal tumors may result in a cure.
-If a tumor has distinct borders and has not spread from elsewhere in the body, removing it causes symptoms to resolve in about half of people.
+If a tumor has distinct borders and has not spread from elsewhere in the body, removing may cause symptoms to resolve.
+Sometimes symptoms resolve after radiation therapy.